Nwafor-Onyebuchi/JS/README.md

    - Print "Not eligible to vote" if the condition is false.

 ### Task 3: Number Range Check
+**Write a JavaScript program that checks if a number falls within a specific range.**

 **Steps**:
 1. Initialize a variable `number` and assign it a value.
 2. Write an `if` statement to check if `number` is greater than or equal to 10 and less than or equal to 50.